 After our long delayed day of travel from Chicago to Narita, we didn’t do much after our late evening arrival at the hotel beyond some minor unpacking and going to sleep.
 I don’t normally have a big problem with jet lag, but the nighttime arrival made it pretty easy to begin to adjust to the clock flipping time zone change.

-Breakfast is included thanks to my diamond status, and we also were offered a coupon for up to 3000 yen that could be used at restaurants, spa, etc. We used it for a nightcap one night at the bar, since we weren’t on property that much any other time.
+Breakfast is complimentary thanks to my diamond status, and we also received a coupon for up to 3000 yen that could be used at restaurants, spa, etc. We used it for a nightcap one night at the bar, since we weren’t on property that much any other time.
 The main buffet restaurant is just off the main lobby, in the back left of the top photo.
 There was a nice selection of options both western and Japanese.

 Hyatt Regency Kyoto Deluxe King Room